 - 1) Cost of Living.
-As I write to you, the current exchange rate is US\$1.24 to UK£1.
+As I write to you, the current exchange rate is US\$1.10 to UK£1.
 The rate of exchange exacerbates the high cost of living for Americans in London.
 We estimate that you will need approximately £100 pounds per week to cover your living expenses: food, transportation, laundry, etc. You will almost certainly want to take additional trips to the theater; our tuition covers one visit per week as required for your course in Dramatic Criticism. - 2) Tuition.
 A tuition bill will be sent to you through our Comptroller's Office.
 Please address any questions or concerns about this payment directly to the Comptroller's Office at (914) 395-2553.
 Different payment plans are available, so feel free to talk directly with the bursar about the various options.
 You may not pay your tuition directly to BADA. - 3) Housing Fees.
 Sarah Lawrence will charge you for your suite, unless you choose to find housing on your own.
-As noted above, the housing fees are non-refundable. - 4) Housing Damages.
-Any damages you incur in suites will be assessed at the end of the term and you will be charged accordingly.
+As noted above, the housing fees are non-refundable. - 4) Housing Deposit.
+Any damages you incur in suites will be assessed at the end of the term.
 Landlords of the suites determine the charges for students who live in suites.
 Please note that students are collectively responsible for ensuring the suites are left in a satisfactory state at the end of the program.
-Any unreturned or damaged Theatre History books will also be charged to your account.
+You will be charged for any damages, as well as any unreturned or damaged Theatre History books.